EffectRenan/CTF/web/Admin_Secrets/README.md

 **Alert:** Every single post that you create, you'll have 2 seconds to click on "Report to Admin" to exploit it (or edit the timeout).

-Create a HTTP server to receive admin's content.
+Create an HTTP server to receive admin's content.
 Example: ``sudo python3 http.server 80``.

 Create a new post with exploit1.html.
 You need to edit some variables:
 - yourHTTPServer, to receive admin's content.